Its-Rogue/Graph_Traversal_Simulation/README.md

 ## Notes

 This program has been created as a project for my A-Level Computer Science NEA.
-As such, it may not visually be appealing, however it is meant to be used<br>
-as such is more technically advanced rather than graphically.
-The colour choices are explained via a key in the bottom left of the screen.
+As such, it may not visually be appealing, however this means that it is much more technically advanced in its algorithms and the overall codebase.
+The colour choices are explained via a key in the bottom left of the screen, which you can mouse over to get a more in depth tooltip.

 For the UI I have used a [skin](https://github.com/czyzby/gdx-skins/tree/master/shade) created by [Raymond "Raeleus" Buckley](http://www.badlogicgames.com/forum/viewtopic.php?f=22&t=21568), which can be freely used under the CC BY license.